stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-A new shader stage is configured via the following factory method:
+A shader stage is configured via the following factory method:

 ```java
 public ShaderStageBuilder shader(VkShaderStage stage) {
     var shader = new ShaderStageBuilder(stage);
     if(shaders.containsKey(stage)) throw new IllegalArgumentException(...);